-We define the privacy objective as a generic function, $F$, of the metered real ($p^m_{t}$) and reactive power ($q^m_{t}$) of the house. $F$ can be formulated depending on the method that will be used for preserving privacy.
-In~\cite{kement2017comparative}, comparative performance evaluations of well-known LS-based privacy preservation techniques are presented and it is shown that the BE technique~\cite{kalogridis2010privacy} is one of the best performing privacy preservation techniques.
-Therefore, we adopt the BE method which has originally been proposed for real LS based privacy preservation.
-We generalize the BE technique to be employed for both $P$ and $Q$ as expressed in~\eqref{eq:o0}.
-Note that it is also possible to built upon the other LS-based load shaping techniques (designed to work only on real power) to come up with a solution to address both real and reactive power privacy.
-However, such an endeavour is beyond the scope of our study.
+We define the privacy objective as a generic function, $F$, of the metered real ($p^m_{t}$) and reactive ($q^m_{t}$) power of the house. $F$ can be formulated depending on the method that will be used for preserving privacy.
+In~\cite{kement2017comparative}, comparative performance evaluations of well-known LS-based privacy preservation techniques have been presented, and it has been shown that the BE technique~\cite{kalogridis2010privacy} is one of the best performing privacy preservation techniques.
+Therefore, we adopt the BE technique, which has originally been proposed for real power based privacy preservation.
+We generalize the idea behind BE technique to encompass both $p^m_{t}$ and $q^m_{t}$ as

+Note that it is also possible to adopt other LS-based load shaping techniques (which have originally been designed for real power) to come up with a solution to address both real and reactive power privacy.
+However, such an endeavor is beyond the scope of our study.

-It is not possible to assess the impact of shaping $P$ and $Q$ individually on privacy preservation by utilizing~\eqref{eq:o0} because temporal variations of metered real and reactive loads have the same impact on privacy according to~\eqref{eq:o0}.
-Therefore, we divide~\eqref{eq:o0} into two separate privacy objectives so that we can weight them accordingly to explore different cases.
-Mathematical expressions of privacy objectives for real ($O_1$) and reactive load ($O_2$) are presented in~\eqref{eq:o1}--\eqref{eq:o22} where non-negative variables $d^1_t$, $d^2_t$, $d^3_t$, and $d^4_t$ are used for the linearization of the absolute values in \eqref{eq:o0}.
-In particular, if $\left| p^m_{t} - p^m_{t-1} \right| = p^m_{t} - p^m_{t-1}$, then $d^1_t$ is set to $p^m_{t} - p^m_{t-1}$ and $d^2_t$ is set to $0$.
-Otherwise, $\left| p^m_{t} - p^m_{t-1} \right| = - p^m_{t} + p^m_{t-1}$ holds, where $d^1_t$ is set to $0$ and $d^2_t$ is set to $p^m_{t-1} - p^m_{t}$.
-In either case, $O_1$ is increased by $\left| p^m_{t} - p^m_{t-1} \right|$.
-A similar linearization follows in $O_2$. $p^{cb}_t$, $p^{db}_t$, $q^{cc}_t$, and $q^{dc}_t$ are included in the objectives so that the charge/discharge events cannot occur simultaneously at the same time slot for the battery or the capacitor in the optimal solution.
-Since the exclusion of charge/discharge events is not the main objective, these variables are multiplied with a small penalty coefficient, $\epsilon=10^{-3}$.
+Since shaping $p^m_{t}$ and $q^m_{t}$ are expected to have temporal variations in metered real and reactive loads, we divide~\eqref{eq:o0} into two separate privacy objectives so that we can weight them accordingly to explore different cases.
+Mathematical expressions of privacy objectives for real ($O_1$) and reactive load ($O_2$) are presented in~\eqref{eq:o1}--\eqref{eq:o22}, where non-negative variables $d^1_t$, $d^2_t$, $d^3_t$, and $d^4_t$ are used for the linearization of the absolute values in \eqref{eq:o0}.